thma/LtuPatternFactory/README.md

 In AspectJ aspect oriented extensions to a program are described using the notion of advices.
-We follow the same design here: each advice includes a pointcut to specify the join points at which the advice should be used, and a statement to specify the action that should be performed at each matching join point.
+We follow the same design here: each advice includes a pointcut to specify the join points at which the advice should be used, and a statement (in MiniPascal syntax) to specify the action that should be performed at each matching join point.

 In AspectPascal we only support two kinds of advice: `Before`, which will be executed on entry to a join point, and `After` which will be executed on the exit from a join point: